 In this tutorial, you will learn how to enable Secure Shell (SSH) server on OPNsense.
 SSH is one of the defacto secure methods of logging into a remote computer or server over an unsecured network.
 Thus enabling its use on a system is paramount for any system administration tasks.

 How to enable Secure Shell (SSH) server on OPNsense

 So you have installed OPNsense and can be able to login via web gui but login via ssh is timing out?

 OpenSSH_8.2p1 Ubuntu-4ubuntu0.5, OpenSSL 1.1.1f 31 Mar 2020 debug1: Reading configuration data /etc/ssh/ssh_config debug1: /etc/ssh/ssh_config line 19: Applying options for * debug1: Connecting to 192.168.10.23 [192.168.10.23] port 22. debug1: connect to address 192.168.10.23 port 22: Connection timed out ssh: connect to host 192.168.10.23 port 22: Connection timed out

 Well this is possible because by default, Secure Shell server is not enabled on OPNsense.

-Once you are done , click the save the button to apply the changes.
+Once you are done , scroll down and click the save the button to apply the changes.

 You can now try to login again via ssh and you should be able to get the ssh login prompt.